Glenn Youngkin: 2021 gubernatorial election

 While running in the Republican primary, Youngkin had pledged to "stand up against all of the legislation that has been passed by the Democrats" and to be an opponent of abortion.
 At that time, he spoke out against gun legislation that Democrats had passed.
 After winning the nomination, he de-emphasized these social issues, seeking to appeal to suburban swing voters.
 In July, the NRA Political Victory Fund (NRA-PVF) declined to grade or endorse Youngkin after he declined to complete their candidate survey.
 In September, a Democratic-aligned group sought to diminish Republican turnout by running ads in conservative parts of Virginia attacking Youngkin's lack of an NRA endorsement.

 During his second debate against McAuliffe, Youngkin stated that McAuliffe had vetoed legislation that would have required schools to inform parents about sexually explicit content in educational materials.
 McAuliffe defended his veto, saying: "'I'm not going to let parents come into schools and actually take books out and make their own decision...
 I don't think parents should be telling schools what they should teach.
 This quote was described by Politico as "a widely perceived gaffe that Republicans quickly pounced on", and Youngkin used it to create an attack ad.
 Following the election, Newsweek cited polling data showing that McAuliffe's comment on the veto had been "a major factor in the race".

 The legislation discussed by Youngkin and McAuliffe during their debate exchange had originated when a conservative activist attempted to have the book Beloved by Toni Morrison removed from high school curricula in Virginia.
 This activist was featured in an ad for Youngkin's campaign, although the ad did not specify which book the activist had opposed or that her child had been a high school senior when the book was assigned.
 Youngkin's focus on the legislation, known as the "Beloved Bill", was criticized by Virginia Democrats, who accused him of targeting a black author.
 Both McAuliffe and Richmond mayor Levar Stoney called Youngkin's use of this issue "a racist dog whistle".
 Youngkin countered that some Virginia Democrats had voted for the bill.
 NBC News wrote that Beloved "erupted as a flashpoint in the closing days of Virginia's race for governor", and The Washington Post wrote shortly before the election that the book had "suddenly become the hottest topic" in the campaign.

 On November 2, 2021, Youngkin defeated McAuliffe, 50.6%–48.6%.
 Before the 2021 elections, Republicans had not prevailed in a statewide race in Virginia since 2009.
-Youngkin's victory was attributed to a coalition of voters including suburban residents who had supported Joe Biden in 2020 and Trump supporters.
+Youngkin's victory was attributed to a coalition of voters, including suburban residents who had supported Joe Biden in 2020 and Trump supporters.
+His win was called one of the "great upsets in modern politics"; with Youngkin advisor Jeff Roe attributing their victory to Democrats acting like "revolutionaries" and "talking past their voters".